rawrunprotected/rasterizer/README.md

 Requirements
 ============
-- An AVX2-capable CPU (Haswell, Excavator or later)
+- An AVX2 and FMA3 capable CPU (Haswell, Excavator or later)
-- Visual Studio 2015 or higher
+- Visual Studio 2017 or higher

 License
 ============